Winnipeg Internet Providers

 St. Vital, St. Boniface, Sage Creek

 Start with Bell MTS and Rogers.
-If both are available, compare upload speed, install date, and the price after the promo ends.
+If both are available, compare upload speed, install date, and the price after the promotion ends.

 St. James, Assiniboia, and Westwood

 Rogers cable is often a strong fallback if Bell MTS pure fibre is not available.
-Compare at least one independent cable ISP before signing a long promo term.
+Compare at least one independent cable ISP before signing a long promotion term.

 West Kildonan and Garden City